harrymkt/hguinav/demo/content/docs/documentation.md

 You may then create pages in the test section usually as pages in the main documentation section.

 All content below the frontmatter are done by the [content partial]({{% relref "partials/content.md" %}}) which as support for [variable replacements]({{% relref "writing.md" %}}).

+## Frontmatter
+The following is a list of params parameters that you can set to documentation section.
+These parameters are only to be set at the very first section (docs) in this case.

+### `label`
+An object of labels, i.e. `label.var`.
+- `pages`: The label of the pages, default is "Pages".
+- `sections`: The label of the sections, default is "Sections".